A space for discovery and co-creation

 A country as a film

-Film-friendly Lithuanian cities have become backdrops for stories set in Imperial Austria, post-war Tokyo, modern-day Sweden, and other time periods and locations.
-The versatility of Lithuania’s historical and natural sites as well as the strong local production teams continue to attract filmmakers, even during the pandemic.
+Lithuanian cities have become backdrops for stories set in Imperial Austria, post-war Tokyo, modern-day Sweden, and other historical periods and locations.
+Vilnius has even featured in the penultimate season of Netflix’s worldwide hit Stranger Things.

 Filming the world’s most popular shows